-Application of the Contrarius Actus principle in cancelling population documents at the Population and Civil Registration Office has its criteria for cancelling population documents through the principle of Contrarius Actus, namely, not changing the meaning in population documents and population documents issued by the Population and Civil Registration Office.
-In addition, based on the results of the analysis of the implementation of the Contrarius Actus principle in cancelling population documents at the Population and Civil Registration Office, it follows and fulfils the indicators of the success of policy implementation of Merilee S. Grindle's theory, namely the content of the policy and the implementation environment (context of implementation).
-In applying the Contrarius Actus principle in the case of cancelling population documents, the Population and Civil Registration Office does not always run well.
+Application of the Contrarius Actus principle in cancelling population documents at the Population and Civil Registration Office.
+In its application, the Population and Civil Registration Office has its criteria for cancelling population documents through the principle of Contrarius Actus, namely, not changing the meaning in population documents and population documents issued by the Population and Civil Registration Office.
+In addition, based on the results of the analysis of the implementation of the Contrarius Actus principle in cancelling population documents at the Population and Civil Registration Office, it follows and fulfils the indicators of the success of policy implementation of Merilee S. Grindle's theory, namely the content of the Contrarius Actus principle in the case of cancelling population documents, the Population and Civil Registration Office does not always run well.
 There are various obstacles, such as the absence of a template and detailed steps from the centre and the absence of Standard Operating Procedure (SOP) updates.